List of legendary kings of Denmark: Chronicon Lethrense

 The earliest known treatment of Danish legendary history to be written in Denmark was Chronicon Lethrense ("The Chronicle of Lejre"), which was composed in Latin by an unknown author, likely from Roskilde and transmitted as part of the Annales Lundenses (although it was likely originally a separate work).
 Chronicon Lethrense was written in the mid- to late-12th century, possibly alongside or as a sort of prequel to Chronicon Roskildense (see above), which depicts historical kings after the introduction of Christianity to Denmark.

 Chronicon Lethrense was hugely influential, and many subsequent chronicles were at least partly based on it.
-Almost all monarchs mentioned appear in subsequent chronicles, with the notable exception of two queens regnant, Asa and Hethae.
+Almost all monarchs mentioned appear in subsequent chronicles, with the notable exception of the queen regnant, Asa.
+(Another queen regnant, Hethae, appears in Gesta Danorum as a ruler of Zealand only, but is swiftly deposed and made a tributary ruler in Jutland.)
 It states that the first king of the Danes was a certain Dan (after whom the tribe was named), who was the son of a Swedish king named Ypper.
 This is said to be both when Augustus invaded Denmark and during the time of the Biblical King David, referring to two rulers who lived about a thousand years apart.

 Chronicon Lethrense also explicitly conflates the kingdoms of Denmark with Dacia, a conceit that appears in the earlier works of Dudo of Saint-Quentin, and in subsequent works such as Historia Regum Britanniae (see below).

 Monarchs in the Chronicon Lethrense are: